Flowing Hair Large Cent Values

 History of the Flowing Hair Large Cent

+The Flowing Hair Large Cent is one of the earliest U.S. large cent coins, making it a key piece of American numismatic history.
 The Flowing Hair Large Cent was first struck in 1793, making it one of the first coins produced by the newly established U.S. Mint in Philadelphia.
 It was created in response to the Coinage Act of 1792, which authorized the production of U.S. copper coinage.

 The series saw two distinct reverse designs:

-• 1793 Chain Cent – The first-ever official U.S. cent, featuring a chain of 15 links on the reverse to symbolize unity, though it was quickly replaced due to public criticism.
+• 1793 Chain Cent: The first-ever official U.S. cent, featuring a chain of 15 links on the reverse to symbolize unity, though it was quickly replaced due to public criticism.

-• 1793 Wreath Cent – Introduced later in the same year, this design replaced the Chain Cent and featured a more traditional wreath surrounding “ONE CENT.”
+• 1793 Wreath Cent: Introduced later in the same year, this design replaced the Chain Cent and featured a more traditional wreath surrounding “ONE CENT.”

 • 1793 Chain Cent (AMERI.
-Reverse) – The rarest variety, where “AMERICA” is abbreviated as “AMERI.” due to space constraints.
+Reverse): The rarest variety, where “AMERICA” is abbreviated as “AMERI.” due to space constraints.

-• 1793 Chain Cent (With Periods) – Features full “AMERICA” with added design modifications.
+• 1793 Chain Cent (With Periods): Features full “AMERICA” with added design modifications.

 Additionally, collectors seek original, problem-free examples with smooth surfaces and strong details, as many Flowing Hair Large Cents have condition issues.